how to run credit check on tenant

 If you are more of a completionist and want to be sure that you don’t miss any important details when doing a credit check, you may want to try method #2 instead.
 We’ll explain why when we address the benefits of using a specialized agency for these checks below!

-Method #2: Use A Specialized Agency
+Method #2: Use a Specialized Agency

 Rather than running the credit check directly through a credit bureau, it is becoming more and more common for landlords to use a specialized agency to gather the information in a legal yet thorough way.